PrairieLearn/PrairieLearn/rfcs/0000-multi-server-course-content.md

 When a server needs to use some course content, it will download the necessary chunks to disk.
 Here are some common pages and the chunks necessary for them:

-* Viewing the course question page
+* Requesting a specific question thumbnail
   * Question thumbnails chunk
 * Viewing or grading a question
   * Custom elements chunk